This copy of the Diamond Sutra is the world's earliest complete and dated, printed book.

 - Ewan Clayton

-- The art and design of writing, The origins of writing
+- The origins of writing, The art and design of writing

 From the earliest incisions and scratchings to the quill pen of the middle ages, how did we come to get the diverse range of tools to produce writing we know today?